Hagin, Kenneth E.

 - comments ranged from "plagiarist" to "false prophet" and

-by Cultwatch
+been questioned by Cultwatch

 Education Officer Trevor Mander BSc, MDiv,